NOAA-EMC/rrfs-workflow/README.md

 The configuring steps below should be run when any of these files need to be updated consistently with each other:

- - Module files staged in regional_workflow/modulefiles
  - Scripts and templates staged in regional_workflow/ush:
-   - FV3's input.nml
+   - FV3's input.nml or input.nml_restart
    - config.sh
    - setup.sh
    - config_defaults.sh
-   - Rocoto XML
+   - Rocoto XML template

 > Note: Any value set by var_defns.sh, which is a product of the
 > configuration stage, overrides any environment variables with